cta-observatory/ctapipe/docs/api-reference/instrument/camera_geometry.rst

 simply a flat 1D array (or 2D if time information is included), where there is one value per pixel.
 Of course, to work with such an array, one needs spatial information about how the pixels are laid out.
-Since CTA has at least 6 different camera types, and may have multiple versions of each as revisions are made, it is necessary to have a common way to describe all cameras.
+Since CTAO has at least 6 different camera types, and may have multiple versions of each as revisions are made, it is necessary to have a common way to describe all cameras.